jacquescoetzee202/portfolio/infrastructure/azure/README.md

 ### Populate the variables.tf

-This file has been added to .gitignore so you will first need to create a variables.tf file in the same locaiton as the main.tf.
+This file has been added to .gitignore so you will first need to create a variables.tf file in the same location as the main.tf.
 Insert the following content into variables.tf and replace placeholder text for actual keys.

 ```
 variable "PREFIX" {